 “The thing is honey,” I explained patiently.
 “A spa holiday is just like any other, only you get to add in some saunas, maybe some soaks in some hot springs and a facial, or erm, I mean a sports massage.”

-Plenty of hot springs
+Plenty of hot springs in Leukerbad in Switzerland

-Leukerbad has 3 or 4 public thermal baths (depending on if you include clinics), and a few hotels have their own thermal pools such as our hotel, Les Sources des Alpes.
+Leukerbad has 3 or 4 public thermal baths (depending on if you include clinics), and a few hotels have their own thermal pools such as our hotel, the lovely Les Sources des Alpes.

-I’ve never seen a ‘coffee steam bath’ before, which smelled good but I didn’t stay inside because it was evening and I thought all that caffeine surging through my pores might wake me up.
+I’ve never seen a ‘coffee steam bath’ before, which smelled good but I didn’t stay inside because it was evening and I thought all that caffeine surging through my pores might keep me up.

-Let me count the ways to spa
+Let me count the ways to spa in Leukerbad, Switzerland

-You really could occupy yourself 100% of the time at the spa, but realizing that this is Mark’s holiday too, we have also started hiking (See?
-His back is better already!), taking day trips (well, at least one so far, to Bern and we’re thinking of Zermatt), and taken a cable car high up into the Alps and … and … well, what more do you need?
-Oh, yes, we’ve also shopped for Swiss army knives.
+You really could occupy yourself 100% of the time at the Leukerbad spas, but realizing that this is Mark’s holiday too, we’ve also spent a lot of time hiking (See?
+His back is better already!), taking day trips (well, at least one so far, to Bern and we’re thinking of Zermatt), and we took a cable car high up into the Alps and … and … well, what more do you need?
+Oh, yes, we also shopped for Swiss army knives.

-Travel tips for Leukerbad
+Travel tips for Leukerbad, Switzerland

-Leukerbad is located in the canton of Valais in the southwestern part of Switzerland.
+How to get to Leukerbad.
+The town is located in the canton of Valais in the southwestern part of Switzerland.
 To get there, take the train to Leuk and bus 471 from there.
 (The bus stop is right at the train station and times are coordinated with the trains, so it’s not so complicated.)

 About Leukerbad’s thermal springs